Thousands raised in memory of ‘inspiring’ brother and his aunt, Helen McCrory

 Previous charity ventures for Ride4Hugo include a run from Bristol to London, a 100-kilometre cycle across Wiltshire, and multiple sponsored walks and runs by friends and family.

-“They gave him the best fighting chance as possible… And that meant a lot to them, it means a lot,” Mr Yaxley said.
+“They gave him the best fighting chance as possible… And that meant a lot to them, it means a lot,” he said.

 “DSAA have had about £30,000 (from Ride4Hugo), and with the average cost of a mission being about £3,000, that’s 10 life-saving missions.